Tdoggie/phase-3-project/README.md

 3. **Run Analysis**: Execute the Python script
 4. **Review Results**: Examine generated visualizations and performance metrics
 5. **Business Implementation**: Use recommendations for retention strategy

-## Model Interpretability

-The model provides insights into:
-- **Feature Importance**: Which customer characteristics most strongly predict churn
-- **Risk Segmentation**: How to categorize customers by churn probability
-- **Business Drivers**: Understanding the root causes of customer churn
-- **Intervention Points**: When and how to implement retention strategies

-## Future Enhancements

-Potential improvements to consider:
-- **Advanced Algorithms**: Deep learning or ensemble methods
-- **Real-time Scoring**: Deploy model for live churn prediction
-- **A/B Testing**: Validate retention campaign effectiveness
-- **Customer Lifetime Value**: Integrate CLV into retention prioritization
-- **Automated Monitoring**: Set up alerts for high-risk customers

-## Success Metrics

-The project's success will be measured by:
-- **Model Accuracy**: Technical performance metrics
-- **Business Impact**: Reduction in actual churn rates
-- **ROI**: Cost savings from retained customers vs. campaign costs
-- **Operational Efficiency**: Improved targeting of retention efforts

-## Contact & Support

-For questions about implementation, model interpretation, or business recommendations, please refer to the detailed analysis outputs and visualizations generated by the script.

----

-*This project demonstrates a complete data science workflow from problem definition to business recommendations, providing SyriaTel with a robust foundation for customer retention strategy.*